 A relational database is a collection of data items with pre-defined relationships between them.
-These data items are organized as a set tables of columns and rows.
-Each row in the table represents a collection of related values of a one object or entity.
+These items are organized as a set of tables with columns and rows.
 Tables are used to hold information about the objects to be represented in the database.
 Each column in a table holds a certain kind of data and a field stores the actual value of an attribute.
-The row in each table could be identified with a unique key identifying and row among multiple tables can be made related using foreign keys.
+The rows in the table represent a collection of related values of one object or entity.
+Each row in a table could be marked with a unique identifier called a primary key, and rows among multiple tables can be made related using foreign keys.
 This data can be accessed in many different ways without reorganizing the database tables themselves.

 SQL or Structured Query Language is the primary interface used to communicate with Relational Databases.
 SQL became a standard of the American National Standards Institute (ANSI) in 1986.
-The standard ANSI SQL is supported by all popular relational database engines, some of these engines also have extension to ANSI SQL to support functionalities are specific to that engine.
-SQL is used to add, update or deleting rows of data, retrieving subsets of data for transaction processing and analytics applications, and to manage all aspects of the database.
+The standard ANSI SQL is supported by all popular relational database engines, and some of these engines also have extension to ANSI SQL to support functionality which is specific to that engine.
+SQL is used to add, update or delete rows of data, retrieving subsets of data for transaction processing and analytics applications, and to manage all aspects of the database.

 Data integrity is the overall completeness, accuracy and consistency of data.
 Relational databases use a set of constraints to enforce data integrity in the database.
 These include primary Keys, Foreign Keys, ‘Not NULL’ constraint, ‘Unique’ constraint, ‘Default’ constraint and ‘Check’ constraints.
 These integrity constraints help enforce business rules on data in the tables to ensure the accuracy and reliability of the data.
 In addition to these, most relation databases also allow custom code to be embedded in triggers that execute based on an action on the database.

-All databse transactions must ACID compliant or be atomic, consistent, isolated and durable to ensure data integrity.
+All database transactions must be ACID compliant or be Atomic, Consistent, Isolated and Durable to ensure data integrity.

-Amazon Aurora is a MySQL-compatible relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open source databases.
-Amazon Aurora provides up to five times better performance than MySQL with the security, availability, and reliability of a commercial database at one tenth the cost.
+Amazon Aurora is a MySQL and PostgreSQL-compatible relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open source databases.
+Amazon Aurora provides up to five times better performance than MySQL with the security, availability, and reliability of a commercial database at one-tenth the cost.
 Learn more »